 1 Overall description

+NOTE: r2 changes were accepted so this reflects changes to r2

 SA3 thanks CT1 for their LS (C1-245039) on UE behaviour in case of SUCI calculation failure.

-SA3 discussed the error case described by CT1 and are struggling with the difficulty of balancing privacy with availability of service.
+SA3 discussed the error case described by CT1 in their LS.
 As part of the discussion, SA3 realised that they did not fully understand the reasons for the error case specified by CT6, e.g. why does the USIM claim it can calculate a SUCI and then not be able to return one.
-SA3 feel that a better understanding of the details of the error may enable SA3 to conclude on the issue raised by CT1.
+SA3 require a better understanding of the details of the error case to be able to respond to CT1.

-SA3 asks CT6 to provide SA3 with details on the error case, e.g. when it happens and why the error case is needed.
+SA3 asks CT6 to provide SA3 with details on what could lead to the incorrect configuration of the information required for the SUCI calculation in the USIM, e.g. when and how it happens and also why the error case is needed.

+CT6 are requested to let SA3 know on their view on the rarity of the error case.

 2 Actions